 Shannon, age 4

-I grew up as an only child, which resulted in my getting excessive attention and being photographed too much.
-Nevertheless, despite the cheerful smile, I hated sitting for portraits.
+I grew up as an only child, and despite the cheerful smile, I hated sitting for portraits.
 Why?
 Because I was forced to wear a dress.
 My mother secretly wanted a little boy, so she indulged my preference for short hair, hatred of dolls, and passion for anything from the boys' department.
 Except, of course, when I had my picture taken.
-At that point, she would make sure I "straightened up" for the event - dressing me in ribbons and fripperies or otherwise feminizing me as best she could.
-But she already knew that, for me, a frilly dress symbolized hell on earth.
+At that point, she would make sure I "straightened up" for the event - dressing me in ribbons and feminizing me as best she could.
+But she already knew that, for me, a frilly dress symbolized hell on earth!

 |"Lesbians Who Look Like Justin Bieber: The Prequel"|

-I'd go mad for Elizabeth Montgomery when she played Serena on "Bewitched".
+And I'd go mad for Elizabeth Montgomery when she played Serena on "Bewitched."

 Later in childhood - particularly my teens - I began to like boys (a little) and reluctantly embraced conventional ideas about femininity.
 I understood that assuming the role of a typical heterosexual girl offered advantages.
 People accepted me and liked me if I didn't look different.